-This group planned activities for the year.
-At the meeting, the group paid special attention to the Right to Healthcare Campaign and ways to work with the National Human Rights Commission to take the campaign forward.
-They also discussed and planned activities for the International Health Forum preceding the World Social Forum in January 2004 at Mumbai.
-The group felt that a lot of young people need to be infused into the movement for the growth and long-term success of the movement.
+The National Working Group (NWG) meeting of the JSA (Jan Swasthya Abhiyan) was the best introduction to community health and a Public Health Perspective of the country's healthcare and health system's state in INDIA.
+This group worked upon the activities being planned for the year ahead with specific attention to the Right to Healthcare Campaign and the National Human Rights Commissions interest to take up such a campaign forward.
+They also discussed the International Health Forum preceding the World Social Forum in January 2004 at Mumbai and the activities for the same.
+There was an emphasis on the planning, approaches, and who takes which responsibility for the activities planned.
+They thought at the meet that a lot of young people need to be infused into the Movement and that its very essential for the growth and long-term success of the Movement.